Title Text

 Survey Results

-The Medicare Health Outcomes Survey (HOS) is an assessment of a Medicare Advantage Organization's (MAO) ability to maintain or improve the physical and mental health functioning of its Medicare beneficiaries over a two-year period of time, using the best available science in functional status and health outcomes measurement.
-The survey is used as a way to measure how the care provided by MAOs affects the functional status of their enrollees.
-The Centers for Medicare & Medicaid Services (CMS) includes the HOS in their performance assessment program; e.g., HOS results are included in the CMS Medicare Star Ratings.
-For more information, go to the HOS and the Star Ratings page.
+The Medicare Health Outcomes Survey (HOS) is an assessment of a Medicare Advantage Organization's (MAO) ability to maintain or improve the physical and mental health functioning of its Medicare beneficiaries over a two-year period, using the best available science in functional status and health outcomes measurement.
+Refer to the HOS and the Star Ratings page for information regarding the use of HOS in the Centers for Medicare & Medicaid Services' (CMS) performance assessment program.

 The first cohort of baseline data was collected in 1998.
 Beginning in 2000, both a baseline cohort and a two-year follow up cohort were collected.
-During the most recent survey administration (2022 Round 25), Cohort 25 Baseline and Cohort 23 Follow Up data were collected.
-The most recently available results are from the 2021 Cohort 24 Baseline and the 2019-2021 Cohort 22 Performance Measurement, which combines data from the 2019 Cohort 22 Baseline and 2021 Cohort 22 Follow Up surveys.
-For further information about the survey fielding schedule, please refer to the survey administration timeline.
-For further information about the dissemination of survey results, please refer to the Data Dissemination page.
-The overall timeline for Medicare Part C Star Ratings data collection and posting of results is found on the Star Ratings page.
-For general status information, including response rates for the baseline and follow up cohorts administered and reported to date, view or download the table below:
+During the most recent survey administration (2023 Round 26), Cohort 26 Baseline and Cohort 24 Follow Up data were collected.
+The most recently available results are from the 2022 Cohort 25 Baseline and the 2020-2022 Cohort 23 Performance Measurement, which combines data from the 2020 Cohort 23 Baseline and 2022 Cohort 23 Follow Up surveys.

 Performance Measurement Analytic Sample